-The acoustical bass, or simply bass, as it is generally known, may be picked up a variety of ways By direct pickup, by electrical feed from the bass amplifier, by micing the loudspeaker directly, and of course by placing a microphone adjacent to the instrument, as shown in Figure 6a.
-Other pickup options are shown in figures 6b and 6c.
-The microphone should be about 20 to 24 cm (8 to 10 in) from the strings, and the height should be adjusted, in the range between the bridge and the playing portion of the strings.
-This will allow for the correct balance between the actual note itself and the sound of the action of the fingers on the strings.
-(The bass is almost always played pizzicato, or plucked.)
+The acoustical bass, double bass or simply bass, as it is generally known, may be picked up a variety of ways.
+These include direct pickup; by electrical feed from the bass amplifier; by micing the loudspeaker directly; and finally by placing a microphone adjacent to the instrument, as shown in Figure 5a.
+Other pickup options are shown in figures 5b and 5c.
+The microphone should be about 20 to 24 cm (8 to 10 in) from the strings, and the height should be adjusted in the range between the bridge and the playing portion of the strings.
+This will allow for the correct balance between the actual note itself and the sound of the action of the fingers on the strings as the bass is almost always played pizzicato, or plucked.

-A cardioid pattern is most often used, and because of proximity effect it may be necessary to roll off some low end in the console.
-Either a condenser or dynamic will work, depending on the sound desired.
+A cardioid pattern is most often used.
+It may be necessary to roll off some low end in the console because of proximity effect.
+Either a condenser or dynamic will work, depending on the desired sound.

-Some engineers prefer to place a small condenser in the space between the tailpiece and the bottom of the instrument wedged in with a small piece of foam rubber.
+Some engineers prefer to place a small condenser in the space between the tailpiece and the bottom of the instrument.
 This ensures that any movement of the instrument will not affect either the level or amount of proximity effect.
 We suggest experimenting with an omnidirectional microphone if this option is chosen.
-(A baffle may have to be placed just behind the microphone in order to keep down leakage from louder instruments in the studio.)
+A baffle may have to be placed just behind the microphone in order to keep down leakage from louder instruments in the studio.

 Getting the bass line correctly is the foundation of much pop/rock and jazz recording, so be prepared to take some time to find just the right sound, especially if you are working with a new artist or group.
-(Try to get the bassist into the studio as early as possible to work on a number of options.)
+Try to get the bassist into the studio as early as possible to work on a number of options.